Yuozas/NoHeadache/README.md

 - Language selection dropdown to specify which languages the app should work with
 - Enable/disable checkbox for quick toggling of the app's functionality
+- Configuring which keys should be affected allows for custom shift behavior.
+This feature is handy for users programming on keyboards with UK language layouts and similar configurations.
 - Single executable file for easier distribution
 - Both portable and installer editions